jfarrimo/frycook/frycook-docs/source/index.rst

 pretty good.
 Eventually, though, you end up with a huge pile of bash code that gets unwieldy pretty quickly.
 Combine that with the fact that I find bash to be a little opaque and I finally went looking for a better solution.
-I checked out all of the popular solutions (Chef, Puppet, etc...) and didn't find one that felt like a good fit for me.
+I checked out all of the popular solutions at the time (Chef, Puppet, etc...) and didn't find one that felt like a good fit for me.
 They all have lots of complex infrastructure to setup and require learning things like Ruby or proprietary DSLs, none of which caught my fancy.